 Once an attacker gains presence in your environment, their reconnaissance campaign begins.
 At this phase, the attacker will typically spend time researching.
 They try to discover computers of interest, enumerate users and groups, gather important IPs, and map your organization's assets and weaknesses.
 Reconnaissance activities allow attackers to gain a thorough understanding and complete mapping of your environment for later use.

 Reconnaissance attack testing methods:

 One of the first things an attacker will attempt is to try to get a copy of all DNS information.
 When successful, the attacker gains extensive information about your environment that potentially includes similar information about your other environments or networks.

-Azure ATP suppresses network-mapping reconnaissance activity from your suspicious activity timeline until an eight day learning period is completed.
-In the learning period, Azure ATP learns what is normal and abnormal for your network.
-After the eight day learning period, abnormal network-mapping reconnaissance events invoke the related security alert.
+Defender for Identity suppresses network-mapping reconnaissance activity from your suspicious activity timeline until an eight day learning period is completed.
+In the learning period, Defender for Identity learns what is normal and abnormal for your network.
+After the eight-day learning period, abnormal network-mapping reconnaissance events invoke the related security alert.

 Run nslookup from VictimPC

 To test DNS reconnaissance, we'll use the native command-line tool, nslookup, to initiate a DNS zone transfer.
 DNS servers with correct configuration will refuse queries of this type and won't allow the zone transfer attempt.

 Sign into VictimPC, using the compromised JeffL credentials.
 Run the following command:

 Type server then the FQDN or IP address of the DC where the Defender for Identity sensor is installed.

 ls -d contoso.azure